 Fort Lauderdale Wrongful Death Attorneys

-Taking the life of another, either intentionally or through an act of negligence, is a serious crime in Florida.
+Taking the life of another, either intentionally or through an act of negligence, is a serious crime in Fort Lauderdale.
 Many people don’t realize that someone’s death could result in criminal and civil charges against the offender.
 Felony criminal charges and prison sentences can await those who take lives intentionally.
 Civil penalties, however, may also await convicted offenders.
 It is possible for someone’s death to result in no criminal charges but significant civil penalties.

 After the death of a loved one from another’s negligence, speak with a Fort Lauderdale wrongful death attorney about your options.
 While you take time to grieve, trust a professional with the necessary skills and experience to help you with the legal aspect of your case.